TZstatsADS/Spring2020-Project4-group9/README.md

 **Contribution statement**: All team members approve our work presented in this GitHub repository including this contributions statement.
 + Team members
 	+ Liu, Jiawei:
-	+ Ni, Jiayun:
+	+ Ni, Jiayun: Responsible for the postprocessing part of KNN method.
+Prepare for the presentation for the project.
+Update the README file on github.
 	+ Petkun, Michael: Made major contributions to the matrix factorization & regularization models, as well as the kernel ridge regression model.
 Combined the team's code into the Main.Rmd file.
 	+ Wolansky, Ivan:
-	+ Yang, Wenjun: Wrote the preliminary version of KNN and KRR, and update the README file on github
+	+ Yang, Wenjun: Wrote the preliminary version of KNN and KRR, and update the README file on github.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.